 I graduated from the New York University School of Social Work in 1983 and have lived and practiced in Naples since 1984.
 I attended the Rutgers Summer School of Addiction Studies in 1987 and 1990 and have extensive post-graduate training in addiction studies and co-dependency.

-For over twenty-five years I have presented workshops and seminars on “Therapeutic Value of Humor and Play” on a national level.
-I have published several articles on humor, geriatric issues and improvisational comedy.
+For over thirty years I have presented workshops and seminars on “Therapeutic Value of Humor and Play” on a national level, and have published several articles on humor, geriatric issues and improvisational comedy.
 I am an active member of the National Association of Social Workers and the Florida Chapter of NASW.

 Years in Practice: 34+ Years